bootdotdev/blog/content/golang/go-vs-c-sharp.md

 Large-scale projects, network servers, or cloud services all work well with Golang’s nature.
 Its standard library comes ready to handle massive workloads and is even making its way into Big Data and machine learning.
 Since Golang is much newer than C#, it doesn’t come with the same bustling community, but it's definitely growing.

-The key difference here is Go’s tools are native, while C# gets them from a framework.
+The key difference here is that *most* of Go’s tools are native, while C# gets them from various frameworks and libraries.
 We’re not saying .NET isn’t impressive, but having optimized performance without the need for outside support encourages smoother programming.

-Overall, C# is a better option if you’re working on Windows applications and small-scale jobs, but Golang takes the lead in cross-platform work and larger-scale projects.
+Overall, C# is a better option if you’re working on Windows applications or game development due to it's object oriented nature, but Go quite often pulls ahread in cross-platform work and web development.

-## Go vs C# Performance: Which Is Faster?
+## Go vs C# Performance: Which is faster?

 When it comes to performance, the best thing about these two languages is that they both perform well compared to interpreted languages like JavaScript and Python, but their strength comes in different ways.

 Go’s performance excels because of how lightweight the language is.
-Compile-time checks, error handling, and memory management are all efficient because there’s no complex code to sift through.
+Compile-time checks, error handling, and memory management are all efficient because there’s no complex syntax features for the compiler to deal with.
 Go’s low resource usage and static typing also help compiling and memory management run faster and boost performance, even with concurrent operations and a garbage collector.

-Go also compiles into each machine’s native binary, rather than cross-platform binary like C#.
+Go also compiles into each machine’s native binary, rather than bytecode that runs within a virtual machine like C#.

 Alternatively, C#’s performance stems from the .NET framework, which powers C#’s garbage collector and error handling.
-C# performs exceptionally well on windows machines where it's most optimized and moderately well cross-platform.
+C# performs exceptionally well on windows machines where it's most optimized, buts still holds its own on Linux and Mac.

 While C# is powerful, it’s still slower than Go.
 Why?
 Mostly due to C#'s heavier feature set, Go is simply more lightweight.
 There’s less overhead to your code in Go.
 Go programs tend to have smaller memory footprints, and generate fewer instructions.
 Go's simple language provides certain constraints that enable additional automatic optimization, optimizations that are otherwise unlikely to be made, like escape analysis and the inlining of lambda functions.

-In the end, Golang’s performance beats C# because of its simplistic style that allows it to run fast no matter what, whereas C# typically only thrives in specific environments.
+In the end, Golang’s raw CPU speed is very similar to C#, but because of its simplistic style and native compilation, its memory usage is much lighter and Go code compiles **much** faster than C# code.

-## Go vs C#: Which Has the Best Salary?
+## Go vs C#: Which has the best salary?

 It’s no secret that the tech industry is a well-paying one, especially as a developer.